eganscha/sakura-notes-public/README.md

 - The database takes regular backups of the redis-snapshots and writes them onto a mounted volume.
 The frequency can be configured via a **cron sheduling pattern** in the **redisdb.env file for compose** or **db/config.yaml for k8s**.
 The script and behaviour is defined in **/services/db/backup_script.sh** and **/services/db/docker-entrypoint.sh**.

-- Scripts that manage the deployment and building process for you.

 ## Notes